JP-L/docker-tvheadend/README.md

 **Configuring XMLTV grabber**

 To configure a XMLTV grabber, first check if the grabber is listed in Configuration --> Channel/EPG --> EPG Grabber Modules.
 If it's listed, configure the grabber before enabling.
 The WebGrab+Plus grabber is available in /usr/bin/tvgrab++.
-Use /epg or the location of guide.xml.
+Use /epg as the location of guide.xml.

 **Comskip**
 This container comes with Comskip for commercial flagging of recordings.
 This can be added in the recording config of tvheadend.